 Reach their full potential and are empowered to pursue life goals

 Develop essential life skills with clear pathways into adulthood

-Male and under the age of 18 years of age
+Under the age of 18 years old

 In the care of the Department of Children, Youth Justice and Multicultural Affairs